 Unfortunately, pay discrimination is common in the workplace.
-Employers often pay comparable employees different salaries for substantially similar work without any good reason.
+Employers often pay different salaries to comparable employees for substantially similar work, without any good reason.

 Fortunately, New Jersey and New York law prohibit employers from paying you less because of your age, gender, race, color, disability, pregnancy, sexual orientation, religion, marital status, national origin, or another legally-protected category.

 New Jersey has an extremely strong law that protects employees against pay discrimination, the Diane B. Allen Equal Pay Act.
 For example, instead of requiring the employee to prove the reason she was paid less is discriminatory, the Act places the burden of proof on the employer to show that the reason it paid you less than your coworkers was not discriminatory.

 For additional information about your rights, please read our article: New Jersey Enacts Stronger Equal Pay Law written by one of our New Jersey pay discrimination lawyers.Gender and Race Discrimination in Pay

 Perhaps the most common forms of pay discrimination are based on gender, race and color.
 Historically, women and people of color have been paid far less than white males who perform the same (or similar) work.

 While the pay gap may have somewhat narrowed over time, female, African American and Latino workers still are paid far less than their white male counterparts who have the same level of education, training and experience.
 These forms of race, color and gender discrimination violate the law.

 In an effort to protect employees who want to learn whether they have been the victim of pay discrimination, the New Jersey Law Against Discrimination ("LAD") prohibits employers from retaliating against employees who ask a current or former coworker about their compensation or benefits.
-For more information about this legal protection please see our article: Governor Christie Signs Two New Employment Laws and NYC Bans Salary Inquiries from Job Applicants.Contact Us
+For more information about this legal protection please see our articles: Governor Christie Signs Two New Employment Laws and NYC Bans Salary Inquiries from Job Applicants.Contact Us

 If you would like to learn more about equal pay claims, we recommend you read one of the following articles on our Employment Law Blog: